-The program at Pope St. John XXIII National Seminary seeks to foster the human, spiritual, academic and pastoral formation of its seminarians.
+The program at Pope St. John XXIII National Seminary seeks to foster the human, spiritual, intellectual, and pastoral formation of its seminarians.
 The seminary’s program also uniquely respects and utilizes the life experiences and accomplishments of its seminarians as it prepares them for ordained ministry.
 The Seminary’s program is grounded in the Ratio Fundamentalis of the Holy See, the Program of Priestly Formation of the National Conference of Catholic Bishops and the Post-Synodal Exhortation of Pope John Paul II, Pastores Dabo Vobis.

 The Seminary strives to be a true community of faith and charity.
 A climate of mutual respect, responsible communication and collaboration assists those in formation to develop leadership skills appropriate for “public persons” of the Church and builders of Christian community.
 Seminarians are challenged to become stewards of their gifts in community, capable of forming meaningful relationships, willing to minister to the needs of one another and responsive to the call to share their faith.

 In order that his ministry may be humanly as credible and acceptable as possible, it is important that the priest should mold his human personality in such a way that it becomes a bridge and not an obstacle for others in their meeting with Jesus Christ the Redeemer of humanity.